cat394/HTML-Router/README.md

 2. Poor performance

-   Currently, cloneNode is newly generated every time a page is moved, which cannot be cached and negatively impacts performance.
+   Currently, clone is newly generated every time a page is moved, which cannot be cached and negatively impacts performance.
 By using the templateContent included in the context object of the hook for content that does not need to be changed once generated, even if users visit the same route multiple times, the content only requires DOM manipulation once and is then cached, improving performance.

 ## Contents of potential new features to be implemented in the future